On this page

 The health support agreement should clearly identify cultural, spiritual and language needs.

 Where medication (prescribed by a health professional or over the counter medicines) is required to be administered during attendance at school a medication agreement - HSP151 (DOC 142KB) is required.

-A carrying and/or self-administration of medication form - HSP154 (DOC 190KB) can be completed by the school, parent and young person for over the counter medicines (like ibuprofen) without a medication agreement.
+A decision making tool for medication administration HSP154 (DOC 157KB) can be completed by the school, parent and young person for over the counter medicines (like ibuprofen) without a medication agreement.

 Refer to medication management for further information.